Mondelez International (MDLZ) Q1 2017 Results - Earnings Call Transcript

 Rob Dickerson - Deutsche Bank Securities, Inc.

 Okay.
 Great.
 And then just in emerging markets, it looks like you still put up the, I guess, 3.5% organic sales growth in Q1.
 On a tiered stack basis, it does look like – I mean, it's still impressive, but it does look like there was a bit of a deceleration.
-Is that mainly Brazil, because it did sound – I know you called out India and Russia and a number of markets that actually did well.
+Is that mainly Brazil, because it didn't sound – I know you called out India and Russia and a number of markets that actually did well.
 What would be the main driver of a bit of a deceleration in emerging markets?

 Irene B. Rosenfeld - Mondelez International, Inc.